 The plants grow in special pots, plant pockets, or substrate boards/panels freely into space.
 Irrigation equipment, together with pumping and measuring instruments, are usually attached there.
 Also an automatic supply of fertilisers is often integrated.
 Climbing supports are usually not necessary with such projects.
 In 2013/2014, a pilot project was carried out on a noise barrier at the Palmengarten in Frankfurt Germany, where four different greening systems of 12 sq.m each were tested.
 The results could now be trend-setting for further wall gardens in Germany.

-Low-cost solutions include 'metre-long hedges' (a 'hedge wall'), which is also suitable for greening facades or for suspension systems with pots and plant pockets, which are watered manually and removed in winter.
-A further variant is the use of self climbers in wall areas demarcated by recesses or protrusions-- so, naturally occurring 'niches' -- defined surface-area growth and a lower-maintenance wall garden.
+Low-cost solutions include 'metre-long hedges' (a 'hedge wall'), which is also suitable for greening facades or for suspended (hanging) systems with pots and plant pockets, which are watered manually and removed in winter.
+A further variant is the use of self-climbers in wall areas demarcated by recesses or protrusions-- so, naturally occurring 'niches' -- resulting in defined surface-area growth and a lower-maintenance wall garden. removed during the winter.